wen-git-acc/orderbook/README.md

 ```
 3. You can run the script file as many time you wish to increase position size in each order, deposit will remain unchanged unless the value is reconfigured.
 4. Please refer guide for tarantool below if you are looking to clean/reconfigure the database.
+5. Lastly please import the postman collection for easy set up if needed :).

 ## Test Command